Aer Lingus says it can live without Ryanair

 Aer Lingus's shares have climbed from 1.10 euro at the start of January to 1.28, just short of the 1.30 euros that Ryanair offered for the small airline last month.

-Ryanair's biggest obstacle is the risk that its proposed 694 million euro takeover could be blocked by European competition authorities and it wants British airline Flybe (FLYB.L) to take over some Aer Lingus routes to allay their concerns.
+Ryanair's biggest obstacle is the risk that its proposed 694 million euro ($939 million) takeover could be blocked by European competition authorities and it wants British airline Flybe to take over some Aer Lingus routes to allay their concerns.

 But Aer Lingus management said the plan, which would effectively create a new Irish airline, was unrealistic.
 The European Commission is due to make a decision by March 6.